zslayton/mai/README.md

 Currently `mai` does not have a built-in way to manage incoming connections.
 This is [being worked on](https://github.com/zslayton/mai/issues/7).

-Creating a server is conceptually a straightforward process: create a separate thread using mio to listen for incoming connections.
-Each time a client connection is avialable, pass the corresponding TcpStream to the ProtocolEngine running on a separate thread.
+Running a server is conceptually a straightforward process: create a separate thread using mio to listen for incoming connections.
+Each time a client connection is avialable, pass the corresponding TcpStream to the ProtocolEngine running in the background.